sinch/docs/docs/conversation/conversation-channel-support/conversation-telegram-bot.md

 One is `optin_in_notification` and the other is the actual message sent from the handset.

 Both callbacks contain a field `contact_id` which is the identifier of the contact which was automatically created when processing the inbound Telegram message.
-This contact contains the channel identity for the Telegram user and you can use this `contact_id` to reach the Telegram user.
+This contact contains the channel identity for the Telegram user, and you can use this `contact_id` to reach the Telegram user.

 The Telegram Bot channel identities are opaque identifiers which are scoped to an app.
 This means that the same Telegram user will have two different channel identities for two different Conversation API **apps**.
-Therefore a Conversation API contact can have multiple Telegram Bot identities - the `/messages:send` endpoint automatically picks the correct identity which corresponds to the requesting app.
+Therefore, a Conversation API contact can have multiple Telegram Bot identities - the `/messages:send` endpoint automatically picks the correct identity which corresponds to the requesting app.